dpajak-synaptics/on-device-ai-assistant/README.md

 ### Prerequisites

-- Synaptics Astra SL1680 board with Astra OOBE image v1.3
+- Synaptics Astra SL1680 board with Astra OOBE image v1.2 or above
 - Internet connection for initial setup
 - USB speakerphone device connected (check it is recognized by using `aplay -l`)